 The Curriculum Guide provides an overview of the substantive areas in which the Law School offers courses.
+Not all courses are offered every semester, please check the current academic schedule for current course availability.
 Narratives in each subject area introduce the topic as well as indicate full-time faculty who teach in the area.
 The Guide also describes clinical offerings and other programs that relate to specific subject areas.
 Student-run journals, competitions, and organizations give you further opportunities to explore topics in depth.

 Advice on Structuring a Course of Study